Taylor-Brandon/Random-Password-Generator/README.md

 # Description
 This website allows for users to generate a new and random password through prompting criteria questions that allow them to customize its length, capitalization, numerization, and utilization of special characters.
+This includes . . .

+* The presentation of a series of questions for the password criteria once the button to generate a password has been clicked.

+* The ability to select criteria to include in the password.

+* Inclusion of at least eight characters and no more than one hundred and twenty eight characters in a neewly generated password.

+* The ability to confirm an inclusion of capitalization and the lack thereof, numerization, and the use of special characters.

+* The validation of each criteria as well the confirmation that at least one character type has been choosen.

+* A generation of a password that matches the selected criteria.

+* The display of this password written of the website.

 # Table of Contents
 * [Project Title](#project-title)